vlaex/slackblocks/README.md

     ]
 }
 ```
-Which can be sent as payload to the Slack message API HTTP endpoints.
+which can be sent as payload to the Slack message API HTTP endpoints.

-Of more practical uses is the ability to unpack the objects directly into
+You can unpack the objects directly into
 the Python Slack Client in order to send messages:
 ```python
 from os import environ